Cantondy/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 ```

 - `FROM node:14.16.1` : This first line allows to recover the image of node.js.
-- `COPY src /opt/app` : Finally, we copy the contents of the local `src` folder into our docker at the location `/opt/app`.
+- `COPY src /opt/app` :  We copy the contents of the local `src` folder into our docker at the location `/opt/app`.
 This folder will contain our project node.js.
 - `CMD ["node", "/opt/app/index.js"]` : indicate the command to be executed when launching the container.

 Exemple of our JSON result: `{"Name":"Jackal","Age":33,"Gender":"Male"}`